 Warning: Last items in stock!

 For men, women and children.
-With an elastic-free top and gentle, stretchy rib.
-Have a hand-linked toe seam.
+With an elastic-free top, gentle stretchy rib and a hand-linked toe seam.
 Can be used as an alternative to the Corrymoor Bedsock or as a flight sock.
 Hard wearing and will last for ages.
 Resilient and will keep their shape after many days of wear.
 Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
 For women and men.
 Are available in 16 colours.

 Fibre Content: 55% Mohair, 45% JAS Nylon